The New York City Criminal Attorneys for Your Shoplifting or Petty Larceny Charge

 S 155.25 Petit larceny.
 Petit larceny is a class A misdemeanor.

-New York City Shoplifting Attorney Recommends to Seek Legal Counsel
+New York Shoplifting Recommends to Seek Legal Counsel